iFernandoSousa/BUG_LTG_MOBILE/README.md

     <lightning:button onclick="{!c.goBack}">Goback to Screen 1</lightning:button>
 </aura:component>
 ```
-10) On the Right menu, click on the option Controller, e insert the code bellow:
+10) On the Right menu, click on the option Controller, and insert the code bellow:
 ```
 ({
 	goBack : function(component, event, helper) {